 Writers of Instagram

 What happens when this person is new in our lives and we want to impress them?
 “Houston, we have a problem?”
 Well, not really.
 Lucky for us, we live in a social media era.
 Which means that each of us is unconsciously volunteering information about our preferences, likes, and enjoyment.
 The information is there.
 You just need to pay attention.
 Follow their social media account.
 Instagram, for example, is my favorite.
 Instagram is highly visual and perfect to search for common interests.
 Check their following list, do they have a favorite author on their list?
 Now, search if that author has a book.
 Voila!
 You just hit jackpot!
 Imagine their expressions opening this book and realizing that you took the time to care.

 Let’s go back to my list, half of these books were discovered while following the authors on Instagram.

 1. “Love Her Wild” by Atticus Poetry.

 Coincidently, this first book in my list has also become my daily favorite.
 Atticus has made himself an attractive enigma.
 He attends his events and lectures and read his favorite poems wearing a mask.
-His 593K followers agree with me that this mysterious feature adds to his attractiveness on social media.
-Modern love requires modern poetry, and Atticus (as we all call him drooling!) is the king of enigma and love.
-His poems will put you in the mood to make an effort in a healthy relationship with someone who supports your dreams, accept your faults and embraces who you are.
+His followers agree with me that this mysterious feature adds to his attractiveness on social media.
+Modern love requires modern poetry and Atticus (as we all call him drooling!) is the king of enigma and love.
+His poems will put you in the mood to make an effort into finding a healthy relationship with someone who supports your dreams, accept your faults and embraces who you are.
 Atticus poetry is too beautiful to be described.
 Some quotes from Atticus Poetry: